dlueth/qoopido.demand/README.md

 	// optional, defaults to "0"
 	// unit: seconds
 	lifetime: 60,

+	// whether demand will store state of cached assets in cookies
+	// optional, defaults to "false"
+	cookie: true,

 	// sets the timeout for XHR requests
 	// loaded but not yet resolved modules